Cwagne17/advanced-architecting-aws/README.md

 - Test and demo a web-based application in a Docker container on an Amazon ECS Fargate cluster.

 ## Lab 4: Setting Up a Data Lake with Lake Formation

+### Lab overview

+Your business is growing, and keeping track of your structured and unstructured data is becoming more difficult.
+You have decided to use AWS Lake Formation to build a data lake because you can use it to control and audit access to the data stored there.

+In this lab, you use Lake Formation to set up a data lake for a large music dataset.
+After creating the data lake, you set up an AWS Glue crawler to determine the schema and create a table in the AWS Glue Data Catalog.
+Once you have crawled the data, you grant access to the table and use Amazon Athena to query the data.

+### Objectives

+After completing this lab, you will be able to:

+Create a data lake and a database
+Crawl the data with AWS Glue to create the metadata and table Query the data using Athena
+Manage user permissions in Lake Formation

 ## Lab 5: Migrating an On-Premises NFS Share Using AWS DataSync and Storage Gateway